-Andrew Milne is an expressionist artist living and working in the South Downs National Park in Southern England.
+Andrew Milne is a landscape artist living and working in the South Downs National Park in Southern England.

-Through his use of vibrant colour, gestural style and loose, free-flowing form, Andrew explores our connection with the countryside, remembered from childhood walks yet encountered daily with the eyes of a mature artist.
-The hopeful new life of spring and summer’s swaying grasses and crops are inevitably replaced by autumn’s textures, long shadows and then the stark contrasts of winter light in the patchwork of fields and woods of the South Downs.
-It is this ongoing cycle of nature’s visual feast which he strives to capture and hold still.
+Through his use of vibrant colour and expressive mark-making, Andrew explores our connection with the countryside, remembered from past walks and encountered afresh with each new season.
+The hopeful new life of spring and summer’s swaying grasses and hedgerows are inevitably replaced by autumn’s textures, long shadows and then the stark contrasts of winter light in the patchwork of fields and woods of the South Downs.
+It is this ongoing cycle of nature’s visual feast which he strives to capture and bring to our notice.

 Andrew’s direct, immersive paintings often make a deep connection with the viewer, leading them into the Sussex landscapes that they know and love by heart.